hackutd/jury/docs/docs/contributing.md

 ## With Docker (Recommended!)

-Copy `.env.template` into `.env` and fill in the environmental variables (see [environmental variables](/docs/intro#step-3-environmental-variables)).
-Simply run the following command to start up the dev server:
+Copy `.env.template` into `.env` and fill in the environmental variables (see [environmental variables](/docs/reference/envs) for more details).
+Once finished, run the following command to start up the dev server:

 ```bash
 docker compose -f docker-compose.dev.yml up